fatma-hosni/Day_night_classification_problem/README.md

 # Day_night_classification_problem
 ### A Deep learning model for day night classification problem:

-    it contain  contain 2 models:
+    it contains 2 models:

         - Simple model which is depend only on brightness of image:
-            - Calculate average brightness for whole image and take a threshold to differentiate between day and night classes based on average brightness for dataset.
+            - Calculates average brightness for the whole image and takes a threshold to differentiate between day and night classes based on average brightness for the dataset.
             - Achvied 93.49% accuracy for test set

-        - Deep network model
+        - Deep network model:
-            - Consist of 3 convolution neural network  with maxpooling, elu activation function and one dense layer
+            - Consists of 3 convolution neural networks  with maxpooling, elu activation function and one dense layer
             - Validation accuracy: 99.937%, testing accuracy: 99.94%
-            - It fit's perfect so no need for transfer leraning as no need for complex network
+            - It fits perfect so no need for transfer leraning as no need for complex network

         - For more details please find day_night_classification.ipynb

 # Dataset
     Obtained from BDD A Large-scale Diverse Driving Video Database
     dataset link:https://www.kaggle.com/solesensei/solesensei_bdd100k
-    After dowunload dataset there is 2 step:
+    After dowunloading the dataset there are 2 steps:
-    1- go to : archive\bdd100k\bdd100k\images\100k\train
+    1- Go to : archive\bdd100k\bdd100k\images\100k\train
-       in train file : testA,testB,trainA,trainB where testA ,trainA is images for day class, and trainB,testB is image for night class
+       in train file : testA, testB, trainA, trainB where testA, trainA are images for day class, and trainB, testB are image for night class
-    2- make 2 folder thier name is day,night and copy images from trainA, testA to day folder and copy images from trainB,testB to night folder and put those to folder in folder name "dataset" in app path now the dataset is ready to use in day_night_classification.ipynb !
+    2- Make 2 folders.
+Thier names are day and night.
+Copy images from trainA, testA to day folder and copy images from trainB, testB to night folder and put those in a folder name "dataset" in app.py path now the dataset is ready to use in day_night_classification.ipynb !
 # day_night_classification.ipynb
-    it include 2 models simple model
+    It includes 2 models: simple model
-    Deep network model :inculdes model starting from data prepration and visualization to model testing and validation
+    Deep network model: inculdes model starting from data prepration and visualization to model testing and validation
 # app.py
-    test application that includes model integration with flask API
+    Tests the application that includes model integration with flask API
 # uploads
-    contains images for testing api form test set to test your own images add them to this folder
+    Contains images for testing api form test set to test your own images add them to this folder
 # saved_model:
-    trained model which the app will use to test images in upload file must be unzip to one file (splited to 4 files as max file upload is 25 MB) path should be : saved_model//my_model
+    The trained model which the app will use to test images in upload file must be unziped to one file (splited to 4 files as max file upload is 25 MB) The path should be : saved_model//my_model

 # requirements.txt
    ## pip/python installation